Wisdom begins with wonder.

 Mr. Paca’s Backyard Preschool Program

-Using famous children’s stories, the youngsters explore the 18th century garden of William Paca during the winter, spring and summer.
+Using famous children’s stories, youngsters explore the 18th century garden of William Paca during the winter, spring and summer.
 Have you ever planted a rainbow?
 Had tea with a spider?
 Sat down by the fish-shaped pond with a famous painter?
-These fun activities are just a few examples from the 1.25 hours program.
+These fun activities are just a few examples from the one hour fifteen minute program.

-Each program includes exploration in the garden, story time, and art project, movement activity (dance, games, etc) and of course snack time!
+Each program includes exploration in the garden, storytime, art project, and movement activities (dance, games, etc).

 For school related visits, please visit our K-12 programs page.

 Want to come learn more about our tours and help to lead tours?
 Are you interested in dressing up in 18th century-style clothes?
 Do you want to learn more about how people lived?

 If so, please contact Janet Hall, Volunteer Coordinator, 410.990.4514 to learn more about this opportunity.

 - Annapolis has the largest concentration of 18th-century architecture in the United States—including five of America’s finest Georgian mansions—all in a small urban area.

 - Four signers of the Declaration of Independence resided in Annapolis.
 Three—William Paca, Samuel Chase, and Charles Carroll—lived here in 1776; the fourth, Thomas Stone, moved here in the 1780s.
 To remember their names try this: Paca Chased Carroll with a Stone.